davidkastner/illustratedAtom/_README.md

 Copy the theme files to your website directory.

+I also needed to run `bundle add webrick`

 To run the theme locally, navigate to the theme directory in your terminal and run `bundle install` to install the theme's dependencies.
-Then run `jekyll serve` to start the Jekyll server.
+Then run `bundle exec jekyll serve` to start the Jekyll server.

 ---